Summary of Orbits Explained

 ( You can return to the homepage of Orbits Explained by clicking here. )

+Let’s define the 2 basic dimensions of orbits.
 In the drawing below, the longest dimension of an orbit is the major axis.
 It is drawn in blue.
 Half the distance of the major axis is referred to as the semimajor axis.
 The minor axis is drawn in red.

 1. Planets travel in elliptical orbits.
 This is Kepler’s First Planetary Law.

 2. Planets sweep out equal areas in equal times.
 This is Kepler’s Second Planetary Law.
 Newton explained this in a priori fashion.
+We will add his a priori proof to our own set of a priori proofs in Orbits Explained.

 3. Planets’ periods are proportional to the square root of the cube of their semimajor axis.
 This is Kepler’s Third Planetary Law.